Bustling marketplace with a large Mosque in the background.

 Scholars have already used the Gigord collection for research in multiple disciplines, from Turkish architecture, archaeology and antiquities, Byzantine and Islamic art, postcolonial studies, and the history of photography.

-On The Iris, artist Hande Sever highlighted the central role Armenian photographers played in shaping Turkey’s national cultural history and collective memory.
+Here on The Iris, artist Hande Sever recently highlighted the central role Armenian photographers played in shaping Turkey’s national cultural history and collective memory.
 Sever notes how the archive offers visual records of an obliterated past, a world that disappeared due to ethnic conflict and cleansing.

 The Gigord digitized images, with their records of people, architecture, urban spaces, and landscapes of a bustling world a century ago, make a noteworthy comparison with the work of the late Armenian photographer Ara Güler (1928–2018).
 His photographs and family history document the aftermath of World War II.
 Güler, who lost his grandparents to the Armenian genocide, worked for the photo agency Magnum and built an archive of 900,000 photographs.

 Orhan Pamuk, the renowned Turkish writer who won the Nobel Prize for literature in 2006, used images from Güler’s archive to illustrate his novels set in 20th-century Istanbul.
 He also paid tribute to Güler in a New York Times opinion piece.
-Pamuk wrote that a look at 19th-century Turkey through photographer’s photographs are not just beautiful—they are important because of the connection between visual records and personal memories:
+Pamuk wrote that A look at nineteenth-century Turkey through photographs.er’s photographs are not just beautiful—they are important because of the connection between visual records and personal memories:

 A street might remind us of the sting of getting fired from a job; the sight of a particular bridge might bring back the loneliness of our youth.
 A city square might recall the bliss of a love affair; a dark alleyway might be a reminder of our political fears; an old coffeehouse might evoke the memory of our friends who have been jailed.
 And a sycamore tree might remind how we used to be poor.